ogunb/ogunb-old-portfolyo/readme.md

-# This is the source files for my personal website.
+# This is the source files for my old personal site.

-I had fun building it and now you can have it, modify it, share it; use it however you like.
+I had fun building this for myself.
+It was supposed to be a designer portfolio.
+Deprecated now.